Guide

 Using flexible retirement to support retention

-How to support staff to work flexibly using the new flexible retirement options being introduced this year.
+How to support staff to work flexibly towards the end of their career using the flexible retirement options available through the NHS Pension Scheme.

 • Support employers to understand, promote and discuss flexible retirement options with staff to encourage retention.